sameeraman/ha-modern-solar-energy-card/README.md

 1. Install the [ha-floorplan](https://experiencelovelace.github.io/ha-floorplan/) card using HACS
 2. Download this repository and copy files to your Home Assistant configuration folder:
+    (you can choose your own folder if you like)
    ```
    /config/www/custom-lovelace/energy/
    ```
-3. Add the required sensors to your Home Assistant configuration
-4. Update `hasolardashboard.yml` with your sensor entities
+3. Update `hasolardashboard.yml` with your sensor entities
-5. Add the card to your dashboard
+4. Add the card to your lovelace dashboard as below.
+    ```
+          - type: custom:floorplan-card
+            config: /local/custom-lovelace/energy/hasolardashboard.yml
+    ```

 ## ⚙️ Configuration